Types of Double Glazing

 We install sash windows, bay windows, sliding windows, bow windows, tilt & turn windows and casement windows.

 The double glazing industry has rocketed a considerable amount over the last decade or so.
 Some people think that double glazed windows are a standard choice and wouldn’t match all homes.
 For example, an old georgian home would look odd if it had modern style windows in it.

-But, the double glazing industry has changed over the years and manufacturers offer a wide range of double glazing styles that will be sure to suit any individual property and suit your requirements at the same time.
+But, the double glazing industry has changed over the years and manufacturers of double glazing offer a wide range of styles that will be sure to suit any individual property and suit your requirements at the same time.

 What types of double glazing are available today?

 There are many different double glazed windows to choose from, so you can always find a style to suit your property.
 Deciding what style is best for you can be tricky, especially if you’re unsure of what to look for.
 Below, are some different styles of double glazing that are very popular in today’s day and age.

 The very popular, casement double glazed windows are best suited to larger homes.
 This is due to the way the windows are designed and how much light they let in.
 Casement double glazed windows let in a considerable amount of light making them great for large rooms as they can let natural light in and brighten the whole room up.

 The design of the casement window allows good air circulation and these windows also come with a wide variety of frames too.
 The casement double glazing unit has beautiful, distinctive, leaded glass patterns that will give your home a beautiful, unique look.
 These double glazing windows can be opened in many different ways, such as:

 - All the hinges placed down one side

 - The windows can be fitted so they open into the property instead of outwards